danielhrisca/asammdf/documentation/gui.rst

 Quick channel search field for the current file
 -----------------------------------------------
-Using the *Seetings->Searh* menu option the user can choose how the search is performed.
+Using the *Settings->Search* menu option the user can choose how the search is performed.
 A positive search match will scroll the channels tree and highlight the channel entry.

-When the same channel name exist several times in the file, you can switch between the occurences using the arrow buttons.
+When the same channel name exist several times in the file, you can switch between the occurrences using the arrow buttons.

 Complete channels tree
 ----------------------